-I. Anticipatory Set: Students will answer a "DO NOW" question at the start of the period for five minutes: Which countries would be most likely to support and actively participate in the persecution of Jewish people by Nazi Germany in the 1930's and 1940's: a.
-Allies of Nazi Germany?
+I. Anticipatory Set: Students will answer a "DO NOW" question at the start of the period for five minutes:

+Which countries would be most likely to support and actively participate in the persecution of Jewish people by Nazi Germany in the 1930's and 1940's:

-- b.
-Countries that were attacked invaded and occupied by Nazi Germany? - II.
+- i.
+Allies of Nazi Germany? - ii.
+Countries that were attacked invaded and occupied by Nazi Germany?

+- II.
 Briefly discuss student answers and reach some consensus.
 (Most would probably expect Germany's allies to be more likely to support anti-Jewish actions.)
-Explain briefly to students that Germany's chief European ally in World War II, Italy, actually was considerably less cooperative and more opposed to the activities leading to the Holocaust than several countries that were attacked by the Germans. - III.
-Students will be divided into five study groups and each will be assigned to read and discuss one of the five websites listed above on the history of Italy during the Holocaust. - IV.
-Students will answer the following questions in written form or in class discussions: - a.
+Explain briefly to students that Germany's chief European ally during World War II, Italy, actually was considerably less cooperative and more opposed to the activities leading to the Holocaust than several countries that were attacked by the Germans. - III.
+Students will be divided into five study-groups, and each will be assigned to read and discuss one of the five websites listed above on the history of Italy during the Holocaust. - IV.
+Students can also read the unit essay, broken into five chapters, or watch the 5 part documentary, and/or viw the unit PowerPoint. - V. Students will answer the following questions in written form or in class discussions: - a.
 What actions did the Italian government under Mussolini take against Jewish people in Italy? - b.
-What actions did the Nazi leaders in Germany expect the Italians to take?
+What actions did the Nazi leaders in Germany expect the Italians to take? - c.

-- c.
 What had been the history of relations between Jewish people and Gentiles in Italy before World War II? - d.
 Did the Italians actively oppose any of the actions taken by the German government against the Jews?
 Which ones and how were they opposed? - e.
 How did the collapse of Mussolini's government in 1943 affect the persecution of Italian Jews? - f.
 Approximately how many Jewish people were living in Italy at the start of World War II? - g.
 How many of the Italian Jews were killed in the Holocaust? - h.
 Was the survival rate for Italian Jews higher or lower than the survival rate for Jewish people living in other European countries during WW II? - i.
 What aspects of Italian culture might explain the survival rate of Italian Jews during WW II?